hjoliver/cylc-doc/src/tutorial/scheduling/further-scheduling.rst

 .. nextslide::

-It is also possible to create your own custom :term:`qualifiers <qualifier>` to handle events within your code (custom outputs).
+It is also possible to create your own :term:`qualifiers <qualifier>` to handle events within your code (custom outputs).

 .. ifnotslides::